kyleedwardsny/OuroborOS/WHITEPAPER.md

 file reading/writing, and even some Linux-specific features such as epoll, are trivial to implement on top of OuroborOS, with the exact same syscall ABI that the program would expect if it was running on Linux.

+## Memory Management

+The outer kernel is responsible for most of the memory management in OuroborOS.
+The inner kernel gets a small amount of memory to store its executable code, stack, and statically allocated data.
+These sections of memory are stored in a table in the inner kernel, and are passed to the outer kernel for the memory management algorithm.

+The outer kernel can implement stack and heap allocation any way it likes, as long as it avoids the memory reserved for the inner kernel.
+Since the inner kernel simply updates TLB entries as requested by the outer kernel, the outer kernel is responsible for keeping records of which memory pages are in use.

+Under most circumstances, attempts to map memory reserved for the inner kernel (by inserting or updating a TLB entry) will be denied by the inner kernel for obvious reasons.
+However, there are some exceptional circumstances in which mapping this memory may be desirable.
+The most notable example of this is the implementation of /dev/mem or another equivalent.
+This device should be able to map the CPU's entire address space.
+Therefore, the inner kernel will provide a way to override the safety checks on the inner kernel's memory, in the form of a password passed to the system call.
+Note that this password is not a secret, and it has no cryptographic significance; it is simply a way to verify that the request is legitimate and deliberate, rather than accidental, as well as preventing certain types of malicious attacks.

+To maintain security, in order to keep this password from being abused and passed to the inner kernel every time a TLB load is issued, the password will be rejected if it is not necessary.
+In other words, if the TLB load does not overlap with any of the inner kernel's reserved memory, and a password is still passed, the request will be rejected.

+One peculiar case of memory management requirements is the context buffers that are used to load/store contexts when an exception is triggered.
+When a context switch request is issued, the pointers that point to the context buffers will be valid virtual addresses at that time, with corresponding active TLB entries (if this is not the case, a kernel panic will be issued.)
+However, these pages may not necessarily be loaded when an exception is triggered.

+There are several ways to deal with this issue.
+One option is to require that the context buffer address be loaded into the TLB at all times.
+Unfortunately, to ensure that unauthorized userspace programs can't muck around with this buffer, this method requires that the processor have an intermediate ring between kernel mode and user mode, which not all processors have.
+Another option is to pass the context buffers as physical addresses.
+This is a great improvement over the first method, but it still has issues with cache coherency.
+In order to ensure that both the outer kernel and the inner kernel access this buffer with the same cache attributes, the cache attributes must be passed with the physical address.

+The way this issue is ultimately resolved is by designating an area of physical memory for the inner kernel and outer kernel to exchange data.
+This is done early on in the kernel load sequence, before any context switches occur.
+The outer kernel sends a message to the inner kernel stating what physical address the region starts at, how long it is, and what cache attributes to give it.
+Once this system call has been issued, the block of memory is now allocated and ready for data exchange between the inner kernel and outer kernel.

+This is a curious inversion of responsibilities between userspace and kernel space.
+In a traditional kernel, the kernel decides how to allocate memory for userspace.
+However, since the logic of memory management is happening in userspace, it is the other way around.
+The outer kernel, which runs in userspace, tells the inner kernel what memory it gets to use.